opnuub/iac-riscv-cw-24/Michael.md

 To integrate the design with caches, I implemented based on the original DataMemory.sv, and Renamed it as MemoryController, with the following logic of how the interior design looks like:
 ![alt text](Cache/images/MemoryHierachy.jpg)

+In the new design, I linked L1 L2 and L3 Cache with mainmemory, and

 ### 5.1 Controller Interface
 ```systemverilog
 module MemoryController #(